-Please note: a basic knowledge of Spanish (or a willingness to learn!) is required for these placements.
+Please note: a basic knowledge of Spanish (or a willingness to learn!) is required for Gap Year Ecuador placements.

 Ecuador offers the opportunity to either work in a primary or secondary school.
 Many of the schools only have basic facilities, but some better equipped private schools are also included in the programme.
 Volunteers will assist teachers in the classroom, teach their own subjects and help to organise extra-curricular activities, such as sports, music and art.